-Have you ever ran into project management issues?
-I bet you did.
+Have you ever run into project management issues?
+I bet you have.
 Me, too.

 Would you like to tag along and ask a question?
-My goal is to have 100 questions answered.
-So far, I have 20 and counting.
+My goal is to answer 100 questions.
+So far, I have 20… and counting.

 #1 – Rodrigo, how to I delegate tasks more effectively?

 The short answer is: do your homework before delegating.
 People think delegating is just sitting down with someone and assigning a task.
 This may be true for simple tasks, such as can you grab me some files when you go to the first floor?
-However, whenever there is some more work involved, you need to know what specifically you want to delegate and to whom you want to delegate that.
-You will be more successful when you take a minute to identify what needs to be done and assign the work to the best qualified employee.
-Also, making people accountable for their deliverables is a good way to avoid having procrastinators in your team.
+However, whenever there is some more work involved, you need to know specifically what you want to delegate and to whom you want to delegate it to.
+You will be more successful when you take a minute to identify what needs to be done and assign the work to the best-qualified employee.
+Also, making people accountable for their deliverables is a good way to avoid having procrastinators on your team.

-Here is some more advice how to delegate effectively…
+Here is some more advice on how to delegate effectively…

 #2 – Rodrigo, how do I get my emails answered?

 There is an ingenious trick I use to get my emails answered.
-And interestingly enough, I usually I get most of them answered.
-The trick is simple: Ask just one question per email.
+And, interestingly enough, I usually get most of them answered.
+The trick is simple: Ask only one question per email.

-Finally, when the subject is time sensitive, I always tell them by when I’m expecting the answer.
+Finally, when the subject is time sensitive, I always tell them by when I expect the answer.
 Something like “Could you please respond by Friday 8AM?” goes a long way.

-Here is a little more information getting your emails answered…
+Here is a little more information on getting your emails answered…

 #3 – Rodrigo, how do I deal with office politics?

 Oh, this is a something difficult.
-One way or another, you will experience office politics in any type company you work for.
-My advice is clear on this: Don’t take part on it.
+One way or another, you will experience office politics whatever type company you work for.
+My advice is clear on this: Don’t take part in it.

-Playing politics is like playing a game that no one can’t win.
+Playing politics is like playing a game where no one wins.
 So, don’t play it.

-The most effective way to deal with it is being objective and knowing what you want to take out of your interactions with people.
-So, they will value you for the work you do and the results you bring.
+The most effective way to deal with office politics is to be objective and know what you want to get out of your interactions with people.
+They will therefore value you for the work you do and the results you bring.
 Discussing irrelevant stuff will not aggregate anything to your career.
-So, step out of the gossip treadmill and focus on getting your work done in the most professional way.
+So, get off the gossip treadmill and focus on getting your work done in the most professional way.